- Written by Dr.Mehmet Demircioglu

 Low white blood cells can change the decision if the result is unexplained, falling, moderate or severe, or connected with fever, mouth ulcers, skin infection, recent antibiotics, or medicine that affects the immune system.
 A low result does not always mean surgery is impossible, but it should not be ignored when you are also sick.

 If a recent blood test shows low WBC or low neutrophils, that result needs review before surgery is confirmed.
 The same applies if you think you “only have flu” but also have unusual infections, delayed recovery, or unexplained fatigue.
-That concern belongs with low white blood cells and hair transplant surgery.
+I treat that concern with the same care as low white blood cells and hair transplant surgery.

 This does not make every blood result alarming.
 It means the result has to be understood in context.
 A stable old result when you feel well is different from a new abnormal result with fever or active infection.